kyuhwan94/opticDNN/README.md

 ## 📌 Notes

-- Tested on Linux with Python ≥ 3.10.12 and PyTorch ≥ 2.5.1
+- Tested on Linux with Python 3.10.12 and PyTorch 2.5.1
+- Tested with Nvidia RTX 4090.
 - GPU acceleration is highly recommended for training.